Saturday, May 12, 2018

 From the Portland-Lewiston Interurban Employees Scrapbook which is

-among the collection of the NEERHS Library.
+among the collections of the NEERHS Library.

 From the Portland-Lewiston Interurban Employees Scrapbook which is

-among the collection of the NEERHS Library.
+among the collections of the NEERHS Library.

 The line was of substantial construction - as well as many steam